 Pedestrian crossings should meet the same ADA requirements as sidewalk corridors.
 A crosswalk is defined as "The portion of the roadway designated for pedestrians to use in crossing the street."
 A 2 percent or less crosswalk grade is ideal however; due to multiple overlays, the roadway cross-slope (crosswalk slope) of the street will sometimes increase past 2 percent.
-The two most problematic transition points occur between the street and between the gutter and the gutter and the curb ramp.
+The two most problematic transition points occur between the street, the gutter, and the curb ramp.
 The algebraic difference between the ramp leading into the crosswalk and the crosswalk itself should not exceed 13 percent.
 11 percent is considered best practice.
-An algebraic difference greater than 13 percent may cause damage to a wheel chair foot rest and may cause the wheel chair to tip forward or backward.
+An algebraic difference greater than 13 percent may cause damage to a wheel chair footrest and may cause the wheel chair to tip forward or backward.
 If the algebraic difference exceeds 11 percent, the designer should consider providing a flat area 2 foot long at the bottom of the ramp prior to entering the crosswalk.
 This area may be flat, as shown in Figure 16 or may be on a slight slope to transition into the roadway cross slope.